Razia Sultan: Opposition to ascension

-From the very beginning of her reign, Razia faced stiff opposition from nobles of Turkic origin.
+From the beginning of her reign, Razia faced stiff opposition from nobles of Turkic origin.
 She had ascended the throne with the support of the general public of Delhi rather than that of the powerful Turkic-origin provincial governors.
 Razia attempted to offset the power of the Turkic nobility by creating a class of non-Turkic nobles, which led to further opposition from the Turkic nobles.

 Nizamul Mulk Muhammad Junaidi, a 'Tazik' (non-Turkic) officer who had held the post of the wazir (prime minister) since Iltutmish's time, refused to accept her ascension.
 He was joined by four Turkic nobles, who had also rebelled against Razia's predecessor Ruknuddin.
 These nobles included Malik Izzuddin Muhammad Salari of Badaun, Malik Izzuddin Kabir Khan Ayaz of Multan, Malik Saifuddin Kuchi of Hansi, and Malik Alauddin Jani of Lahore.
 When these nobles marched against Razia from different directions, she sought help from Malik Nusratuddin Taisi, whom she had appointed as the governor of Awadh.
 However, shortly after crossing the Ganges on his way to Delhi, Taisi was captured by Kuchi's forces and died in captivity.

 Razia then led an army out of the fortified city of Delhi to fight the rebels and set up a camp on the banks of the Yamuna River.
 After some indecisive skirmishes, the rebel leaders Muhammad Salari and Izzuddin Kabir Khan Ayaz decided to join Razia.
 They secretly met with Razia, and the group planned to arrest other rebel leaders, including Junaidi.
 However, Junaidi and other rebel leaders learned about the plan, and escaped, pursued by Razia's forces.
 Saifuddin Kuchi and his brother Fakhruddin were captured, imprisoned, and later executed.
 Junaidi fled to the Sirmaur hills and died there.
 Alauddin Jani was killed at the Nakawan village, and his head was later brought to Delhi.